 (4) View synchronization history logs in Sync Logs tab.

-- Synchronization means that when the file is uploaded, the system automatically recognizes whether the same file exists in the bucket.
-Only the files that do not exist in the bucket are uploaded by the synchronization feature.
+- Synchronization means that when the file is uploaded, the system automatically identifies whether the same file exists in the bucket.
+Only files that do not exist in the bucket are synchronously uploaded.

-- Only supports synchronizing local files to bucket currently.
+- Currently, only synchronizing local files to the bucket is supported.
 Reverse operation is not supported.

-- Supports for both manual and automatic synchronization.
+- Both manual and automatic synchronization are supported.

-To copy a file/folder, select the file/folder to be copied in the specified bucket or path and click Copy in More at the top of the UI, or right-click it and select Copy.
+To copy a file/folder, select the desired file/folder in the specified bucket/path and click Copy in More at the top of the UI.
+Alternatively, you can right-click it and select Copy.
 After the file/folder is successfully copied, you can paste it to another bucket or path.
 You can copy and paste multiple files/folders in batches.

-If a file/folder with the same name as the one to be pasted already exists in the destination path, it will be overwritten by default.
+If the name of the file/folder to paste already exists in the destination path, the old file/folder will be overwritten by default.

-Select a file you want to rename, right-click and select Rename, or click Rename in More Actions to the right of the file.
-Then enter your file name, and click OK.
+Select a file you want to rename, right-click, and select Rename.
+Alternatively, you can click Rename in More Actions on the right of the file.
+Then, enter your file name, and click OK.